Area Agency on Aging senior assistance programs New Mexico.

-If you are an older New Mexico resident and need assistance with medications, food, medical bills, or other basic needs, your Agency on Aging center may be able to help.
-The non-profit organization offers a wide variety of services for senior citizens and the elderly.
+Both long and short term assistance is provided to senior citizens ranging in age from 60 to 70, with government money, Medicare, and legal aid being some of the main.
+The non-profit organization offers a wide variety of other social services for senior citizens and the elderly.
 Most of the advice and information is free, and thousands of individuals receive support every year.

 Access to information is always very important.
-The New Mexico Benefits Counseling Program is arranged by agency on aging, and volunteers and specialists provide free, important advice on how disabled and senior New Mexicans might receive help paying for food, medical care, or electricity.
+The New Mexico Benefits Counseling Program is arranged by agency on aging, and volunteers and specialists provide free, important advice on how disabled and senior New Mexicans might receive help.
+Get assistance paying for food, medical care, or electricity.
 You can get information over the phone or at local senior centers.

 New Mexico’s State Health Insurance Assistance Program (SHIP) can answer all health insurance questions, including Medicaid and Medicare and advise on fraud or scam situations.
 Staff provide consumers with accurate, unbiased and current information on your options.